diku-dk/futhark/README.md

 Testing
 =======

-Run the `futhark-test data` to check how well we're doing.
+Run the `futhark-test tests` to check how well we're doing.
 Use `futhark-test -t` if you're in a hurry and only want to check that all the tests compile.